followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseWidget/4 Events/drawn.md

 ===========================================================================

 <!--shortDescription-->
-Fires when the widget has finished drawing itself.
+Raised when the widget has finished drawing itself.
 <!--/shortDescription-->

 <!--fullDescription-->